 The reef octopus is probably the one most divers first encounter.
 It lives in most tropical sees in shallow reefs.
 Even if is widely distributed, it’s mastery in camouflage makes it’s relatively difficult to spot.
 They will change their colour and the texture of the skin to match the surrounding area.
 However, the curious nature of the octopus will drive it to investigate your camera making for a fantastic photo opportunity.
 Always make sure you do not disturb the animal, remember that no photo is worth aggravating or disrupting marine life.
 These octopuses are very good letting you know when they are upset or feel threatened by rapidly changing colour and flashing bright red.
 If that is the case simply back away and give it some space.

 Because they live in burrows and usually only stick the tip of their head out, getting a good separation from the background can be difficult.
 I’ve found the use of snoots helps to focus your lights on the animal.

 In some occasions, you will find your subject resting on a reef top.
 This will make your life much easier allowing you to shoot from a low angle avoiding a noisy background.

-Reef octopuses are relatively large, measuring around 2 feet including the arms, means you can use almost wide angle lenses as well as macro.
+Reef octopuses are relatively large, measuring around 2 feet including the arms, means you can use both wide angle lenses as well as macro.
 Photographers using compact cameras or mirrorless with a kit lens such as the 14-42mm found on most micro4/3 cameras have a great deal of flexibility.